 “Coronary artery disease pathogenesis and treatment urgently requires a paradigm shift.
 Despite popular belief among doctors and the public, the conceptual model of dietary saturated fat clogging a pipe is just plain wrong.
 A landmark systematic review and meta-analysis of observational studies showed no association between saturated fat consumption and (1) all-cause mortality, (2) coronary heart disease (CHD), (3) CHD mortality, (4) ischaemic stroke or (5) type 2 diabetes in healthy adults.
 Similarly in the secondary prevention of CHD there is no benefit from reduced fat, including saturated fat, on myocardial infarction, cardiovascular or all-cause mortality.”

 Dr. Redberg is a cardiologist at the University of California, School of Medicine.
-She is the editor of JAMA Internal Medicine.
+She was the editor of JAMA Internal Medicine.
 Not surprisingly, the article she co-authored stirred up a lot of controversy amongst her colleagues.
-Many still cannot stomach the idea that eggs are good and that saturated fat doesn’t clog coronary arteries.
+Many still couldn’t believe the idea that eggs are good and that saturated fat doesn’t clog coronary arteries.

 Confusing Dietary Data: